Living Standard — Last Updated 13 May 2026

 |---|---|---|

 local attributes | An attribute is allowed if it matches either list.
 No duplicates are allowed. | An attribute is only allowed if it's in the local allow list.
 No duplicate entries between global remove and local allow lists are allowed.
-Note that the global remove list has no function for this particular element, but may well apply to other elements that do not have a local allow list. |
+Note that the global remove list has no function for this particular element, but can apply to other elements that do not have a local allow list. |

 local removeAttributes | An attribute is allowed if it's in the global allow-list, but not in the local remove-list.
-Local remove must be a subset of the global allow lists. | An attribute is allowed if it is in neither list.
+Local remove has to be a subset of the global allow lists. | An attribute is allowed if it is in neither list.
 No duplicate entries between global remove and local remove lists are allowed. |

 global attributes | global removeAttributes | |